whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 After a while Lon gently laid the Morgul-knife down on the table, careful not to touch anything else with it.
 He blew out a long breath, looking desperately weary.
 “Awright.
 Lung’s good to go.”
 He cracked a gap-toothed grin.
 “Patient’s cancer-free.”

 With a subdued cheer, the Exclusives got back to work.
 Mrs. E saw Roto give Lon a nod.
 That kind of mechanic-to-mechanic nod.
 Then she put her hand on Fat Fuck's shoulder for a moment.
 “Good thinking.
 You did all right.
-Zed...
-Zed would've been proud.”
+Zed… Zed would've been proud.”

 Mrs. E could hear the ghost of Roto's thought and intention.
 The woman would have said that Zed would probably have patched Fat Fuck to full membership, but had held herself back at the last moment.
 She couldn't make any promises, and she couldn't raise false hopes.
 Mrs. E thought that Roto was going to make a damned fine President.